Caltech-IPAC/firefly/docs/fftools-api-overview.md

  - [Connect FITS viewer coverage plot to a table](#connecting-coverage-plot-to-table)
  - [Connecting FITS Viewers to table with image meta data](#connecting-fits-viewers-to-table).
 As user selects different rows in the table the FITS images changes.
  - [Connecting XY Viewers to table](#connecting-xy-viewers-to-table).
 A Table with any data and a XY Plot showing plots from any two columns of that table.
- - Tri-view: A Table, fits coverage, and XY Plot together showing the same data.
+ - Tri-view: A Table, FITS coverage, and XY Plot together showing the same data.

-Firefly tools also allows you to get expand certain components and receive events back when actions happen.
+Firefly tools also allows you to expand certain components and receive events back when actions happen.

  - [Add context menus](#adding-context-extensions-to-fits-viewer) for when a user selects a box, line, circle, highlights a point.
  - [Receive events](#getting-events) from these context menus and from any overlay data plotted .

-###Fits Visualization
+###FITS Visualization

-The following methods are available to create a fits image viewer.
+The following methods are available to create a FITS image viewer.
 A FITS `ImageViewer` is created or referenced by calling the following

- - `firefly.makeImageViewer()`  - make a inline image viewer for a html document
+ - `firefly.makeImageViewer()`  - make an inline image viewer for a html document
- - `firefly.getExpandViewer()`  - makes a image viewer that will popup in the html document.
+ - `firefly.getExpandViewer()`  - makes an image viewer that will popup in the html document.
- - `firefly.getExternalViewer()` - gives a handle to launch the firefly tools web applications with a specified fits file.
+ - `firefly.getExternalViewer()` - gives a handle to launch the firefly tools web applications with a specified FITS file.

-####ImageViewer
+#### <b>ImageViewer

 `firefly.makeImageViewer(div,group)` - Create a new ImageViewer object in the specified div.
     parameters: